 8. The Incorrigible Guinea Pig

 A few days after Betty had braided my beard, she and I embarked down valley upon a salvage mission.
-After crossing the essentials off our list, we raided a well stocked hobby shop.
+After crossing the essentials off our list, we raided a well-stocked hobby shop.
 My wife found tiny metal charms that she felt were appropriate for trimming my whiskers: skulls and knives and retro aerial bombs and other accoutrements of war.
 From that same shop we grabbed a few Lego sets and — fuck me — puzzles.

 I loathe jigsaw puzzles.
 I’ve never believed they are worthy of anyone’s time, but one from this lot caught my eye.
 It was the Mona Lisa cut into hundreds of anxiety-inducing interlocking bits.
 Instead of the classic “mystic smile” we all know, this depicted her eating a pickle dipped in Nutella.
 The chocolatey spread was smeared all over her cheeks, her brow was furrowed with ecstasy, and her eyes were bursting with blood vessels.

 I was amused by this image and bored with the apocalypse.
-So I poured myself a glass of scotch, set up a card table in my living room, dumped the puzzle pieces onto it, and went to work.
+So I poured myself a glass of Scotch, set up a card table in my living room, dumped the puzzle pieces onto it, and went to work.
 As I hunted down the corners and edges, I heard wheezing and hacking coming from the guinea pig’s cage.

 “Hey, rat,” I called, “you okay in there?”